faith formation

 Adult Sunday Morning Classes

-Join us on Sunday mornings at both worship locations and online for lively, vibrant, discussion-based classes for adults.
-Classes typically run on a semester schedule, with fall and spring sessions.
+Join us on Sunday mornings at both worship locations and online for lively discussion-based classes for adults.
+Classes run on a semester schedule, with fall and spring sessions; there is no class Memorial Day through Labor Day.

 Village Forum – Mission